kamikazepaco/Novak-Coffee/README.md

 Imported all of the assets to site. worked on navbar and realized I dont quite understand position as intimately as I should.
 Had navbar looking decent, but then broke something when I made position fixed. ended up cannibalizing work trying different CSS snippets just to see how they would react.
 I already want to use NextJS just for the ease of it, but that would defeat the purpose of this.
 The plan tomorrow is to study **more** navbar design and then come back at night and try to implement what I learn.
 Ideally, I want the bar to be uptop and transparent, but gain a white bakcground on scroll and follow the user down the page.
 I have the JS drafted out and could probably use the navbar I coded ofr the Movement Clinic, but I should be able to do it again off the cuff.
+#
+#
+### 1 Sep
+#
+Today is the day where I either complete the navbar or I wont have it done until next week.
+Girlfriend and I are taking a vacation, so probably wont get much work done.
+#### post-coding/notes
+Finally worked out basic nav bar.
+I dont like my CSS display declarations.
+Ill work on cleaning it up later.
+THe scaling, text, and such isnt perfect, but as long as I can give the bar a slightly thinner profile, Ill be happy.
+Might work on it more tonight, but i'm probably going to fiddle with a youtube code along or watch netflix and clean.